1Life Healthcare Inc. [ONEM] stock Downgrade by Deutsche Bank analyst, price target now $12

-1Life Healthcare Inc. [NASDAQ: ONEM] loss -1.05% on the last trading session, reaching $16.97 price per share at the time.
+1Life Healthcare Inc. [NASDAQ: ONEM] plunged by -$0.22 during the normal trading session on Tuesday and reaching a high of $17.01 during the day while it closed the day at $16.75.
 The company report on May 4, 2022 that One Medical Announces Results for First Quarter 2022.

 3 Tiny Stocks Primed to Explode